pedrowindisch/notes/README.md

 - _y_ and _m_ are, respectively, the year and the month I started reading the book;
 - _n_ is the name of the book.

+Subcategories may also exist - such as in the case of the categories `03.00.
+Portuguese` and `03.01.
+English`, for example.

 ## Final words
 I (try to) keep an updated list of all books I've read on my [goodreads](https://www.goodreads.com/user/show/118576377-pedro-henrique).